inoahdev/tbd/README.md

         --maintain-directories, Maintain directories where mach-o library files were found in (subtracting the path provided)

 Global options:
+    -a, --arch,     Specify architecture(s) to output to tbd (where architectures were not already specified)\n", stdout);
-    -a, --archs,    Specify architecture(s) to use, replacing default architectures (where default architectures were not already provided)
+        --archs,    Specify architecture(s) to use, replacing default architectures (where default architectures were not already provided)
         --platform, Specify platform for all mach-o library files provided (applying to all mach-o library files where platform was not provided)
     -v, --version,  Specify version of tbd to convert to (default is v2) (applying to all mach-o library files where tnd-version was not provided)